 Only about 10% of Minnesota drivers are uninsured.
 Of course, this figure may be a little under-reported thanks to the way insurance laws work in the state.
 Drivers who are involved in accidents or engaged in a DUI do not need to file an SR-22 form.
-Insurers in the state do, however, report to the DMV whenever a policy is cancelled or fails to be renewed.
+Insurers in the state do, however, report to the DMV whenever a policy is canceled or fails to be renewed.

 Required Coverage & Limits

 - Personal Injury Protection (PIP) – Pays for injuries to the insured driver and his passengers, regardless of fault.
 The minimum required coverage is $40,000 per person.
-Of this, half is used for medical expenses and half for lost wages and other injury-related costs that are not directly paid to the doctor or health care provider.
+Of this, half is used for medical expenses and half for lost wages and other injury-related costs that are not directly paid to the doctor or healthcare provider.

 - Bodily Injury Liability – Pays for injuries to another driver when you are at fault for an accident.
 Since Minnesota is a no-fault state, this coverage generally applies to accidents with non-Minnesota drivers, or in particularly serious cases where one driver’s PIP coverage cannot pay for all of the injuries in the accident.
 The minimum limits are $30,000 per person or $60,000 per accident.